-'It is a privilege for me to mix with other students who have such a diverse range of disciplines...'
+'It was a privilege for me to mix with other students with such a diverse range of disciplines...'

-'I am so fortunate to live in New Zealand,' he says.
+'I was so fortunate to live in New Zealand,' he says.
 'It is so beautiful and tranquil.
 The people are very friendly and polite and are very willing to help other people.'

-At UC, he has found the learning environment stimulating.
+At UC, he found the learning environment equally stimulating.

 'My PhD in Hazard and Disaster Management comes under the discipline of Geography.
-It is a privilege for me to mix with other students in the department who have such a diverse range of disciplines; human behaviours, health development, cycling activities, Antarctica, and disasters.
-So, I am learning a lot from my colleagues.'
+It was a privilege for me to mix with other students in the department with such a diverse range of disciplines; human behaviours, health development, cycling activities, Antarctica, and disasters.
+So, I learnt a lot from my colleagues.'

 Berton's research concerns the risk of tsunamis for the Mentawai community of West Sumatra.

-Berton's study has been supported by a New Zealand Aid Programme (NZAID) scholarship.
+Berton's study was supported by a New Zealand Aid Programme (NZAID) Scholarship.
 Having the responsibility of a family and limited finances, his first task on arriving in New Zealand was to find work.

 'My experience of finding a job was not difficult, but needed some bravery.
-I started by asking for jobs in a number of shops, and I then found one.
-I now have a job in one of the prestigious supermarkets.
-It was difficult in the beginning to adjust my time for study, work and family, but after some time I got used to it, and I enjoy it.
-Normally what I earn for 20 hours' work each week is enough for my family's basic needs with my wife and two children.'
+I started by asking for jobs in a number of shops, and I then found one in one of the prestigious supermarkets.
+It was difficult in the beginning to adjust my time for study, work, and family, but after some time I got used to it, and I enjoyed it.
+Normally what I earned for 20 hours' work each week was enough for my family’s basic needs with my wife and two children.'

-Berton also finds time to relax and make the most of the New Zealand lifestyle.
+Berton also found time to relax and make the most of the New Zealand lifestyle.

 'At UC you can spend as much time as you have in various clubs.
 Sport clubs, religious clubs, and so on,' he says.

-'Outside university, I never worry about my tight budget.
+'Outside university, I never worried about my tight budget.
 "Bring your own" or "pot luck" is common here.
 It is important to note that New Zealand is a kid-friendly environment, and there are a lot of parks that are easy to find.
-For stress relief, I garden in summer time.
+For stress relief, I gardened in summer time.
 It's fun.
-I never had such a relaxing time in Indonesia as I do here.
-In my backyard, I can plant some veges - corn, potatoes, tomatoes, even strawberries.
+I never had such a relaxing time in Indonesia as I did there.
+In my backyard, I could plant some veges – corn, potatoes, tomatoes, even strawberries.

-'So I recommend for those who are seeking a place to study to come here.
-UC is one of the best!'
+‘So I recommend that those who are seeking a place to study should come here.
+UC is one of the best!’